Andrew Smith (basketball, born 1992)

-Andrew Smith (born December 14, 1992) is an American-Latvian professional basketball player who last played for Pistoia Basket 2000 of the Lega Basket Serie A (LBA).
-Smith played for the Liberty Flames team for four years as a collegiate.
+Andrew Smith (born December 14, 1992) is an American-Latvian professional basketball player who last played for Victoria Libertas Pesaro of the Italian Serie A2.
+Smith played four years of college basketball for the Liberty Flames.

 College career

 Smith attended Liberty University.
 As a senior, he averaged 9.6 points and 7.6 rebounds per game.
 Smith scored a career-high 21 points against Longwood on February 17, 2015.
 He finished his career with 737 points and 558 rebounds.

 Professional career

 In August 2015, Smith signed with Jūrmala of the Latvian league.

 On July 18, 2016, Smith signed a 1-year contract with Donar of the Dutch Basketball League.

 In July 2017, Smith signed with Rasta Vechta of the German second division ProA.
 With Rasta, Smith won the ProA championship and gained promotion to the Basketball Bundesliga (BBL).

 On July 3, 2019, Smith was announced by Södertälje Kings for the 2019–20 season.

 On November 29, 2019, Smith returned to Donar.
 The 2019–20 season was cancelled prematurely in March because of the COVID-19 pandemic.
 Smith returned to the United States.
 In 10 games, he recorded 9.6 points, 5.8 rebounds, 1.2 assists, 1.0 steal and 1.0 block per game.
 On September 10, Smith signed with Science City Jena in Germany.

 On July 4, 2021, Smith signed with BC Luleå in the Sweden.

 On February 15, 2024, he signed with New Basket Brindisi of the Lega Basket Serie A.

 On November 19, 2024, he signed with Pistoia Basket 2000 of the Lega Basket Serie A (LBA).